LeonardoSaccotelli/Numerical-Methods-For-Computer-Science/README.md

 		* Image compression
 	  * Matrix Product with applications
 		* Airport, flights and connectivity matrix
+	  * Norms and Cosine similarity with applications
+		* Linear Correlation
-	  * Text Mining Application using Vector-Space-model
+		* Text Mining using Vector-Space-model
   * Numerical-Projects-Exam